-The Young Leaders Program was also held during the conference.
-This program aims to build an international network of young professionals (35 or younger) from ICMIF member organizations.
+The "Young Leaders Program" was held in May 2021.
+The program aims to build an international network of young professionals (35 or younger) from ICMIF member organizations.
 The participants discussed issues experienced in the mutual fund and insurance industries around the world.
-Fifty participants from 13 countries joined the program, including 14 from Japan, who were members of 6 organizations: Zenkyoren, Kyosuiren, Kokumin Kyosai co-op, Nihon Saikyosairen, Co-op Kyosairen, and Japan Cooperative Insurance Association Incorporated.
+The program, held for the third time following London (2017) and Auckland (2019), was held online owing to the COVID-19 pandemic.
+About 150 participants from over 50 organizations around the world gathered and had a lively exchange of views with the CEOs of 16 cooperatives and insurers invited from different countries.
+From Japan, 14 members participated from 5 organizations: Zenkyoren, Kyosuiren, Kokumin Kyosai co-op, Co-op Kyosairen, and JCIA.